diegoami/DA_ML_Capstone/solutions.md

 with accuracy of 0.98 %

 which is a much better result than the first run.
 I decided that I could keep this model.
+I describe the third and the last iteration in the "Result" chapter

 ## IMPLEMENTATION